ayuinc/BID-RedProlid/wp-content/plugins/relevanssi/readme.txt

 removing those words helps to make the index smaller and searching faster.

 == Known issues and To-do's ==
-* Known issue: The most common cause of blank screens when indexing is the lack of the mbstring extension.
-Make sure it's installed.
 * Known issue: In general, multiple Loops on the search page may cause surprising results.
 Please make sure the actual search results are the first loop.
 * Known issue: Relevanssi doesn't necessarily play nice with plugins that modify the excerpt.
 If you're having problems, try using relevanssi_the_excerpt() instead of the_excerpt().
-* Known issue: I know the plugin works with WP 2.5, but it loses some non-essential functionality.
-The shortcode stuff doesn't work with WP 2.5, which doesn't support shortcodes.
-Compatibility with older versions of WP hasn't been tested.
-* Known issue: Custom post types and private posts is problematic - I'm using default 'read_private_*s' capability, which might not always work.
-* Known issue: There are reported problems with custom posts combined with custom taxonomies, the taxonomy restriction doesn't necessarily work.
-* Known issue: Phrase matching is only done to post content; phrases don't match to category titles and other content.
-* Known issue: User searches page requires MySQL 5.
-* For more features to come, see [Feature list](http://www.relevanssi.com/features/).

 == Thanks ==
 * Cristian Damm for tag indexing, comment indexing, post/page exclusion and general helpfulness.